digitaltrails/vdu_controls/Lux-metering.md

 Cropping is supported by `vlux_meter.py` and you might also add cropping to the other simpler scripts.
-Cropping might be coupled with be a specifically tailored target within the crop, perhaps something that is 18% grey, or a pattern of some sort.
+Cropping might be coupled with be a specifically tailored target within the crop, perhaps a card or item in the scene that's 18% grey, or a patterned card of some sort.

 You may also write your own heuristics to guess at the available light.
 The guess only has to be good enough for use with ``vdu_controls``, the